ucsb-cs16/ucsb-cs16.github.io/instructors/jekyll.md

 * The *Jekyll* static site generating software
 * The *Liquid* templating language

+You may also want to become familiar with [`just-the-docs`](https://just-the-docs.github.io/just-the-docs/), which is a *Jekyll theme*.

 A bit of knowledge of plain old HTML, CSS, and JavaScript can be useful as well.

 The purpose of this page is NOT to be a complete reference to all of those things, but rather to accomplish two goals: